 - 9. Student Representatives play a central role in promoting the student voice at St George's.
 They do this by providing a link with staff by representing the views of the students on any aspect of the student learning experience.
 Representatives actively seek out student views and work with staff to resolve any programme-related issues identified by students.
-They do this informally and formally, primarily by representing students at the Course Committee meetings. - 10.
+They do this informally and formally, primarily by representing students at the Course Committee and Student-Staff Committee meetings. - 10.
 The Representation System is run by the Students' Union (SGSU) with the support of St George's.
-Representatives on most programmes are elected through the Students' Union and the SGSU-elected reps put forward the views of their cohort in the Course Committee meetings organised by the University. - 11.
-The Students' Union may not organise elections for Representatives on postgraduate and Continuing Personal and Professional Development programmes.
-If there are no SGSU-elected reps, the responsibility for ensuring that students are able to participate effectively in Course Committee meetings rests with the teaching teams.
-In these instances, the teaching team will need to encourage students to elect or select those students that they

-- would wish to represent them.
+Representatives on most programmes are elected through the Students' Union and the SGSU-elected reps put forward the views of their cohort in the Course Committee and Student-Staff Committee meetings organised by the University. - 11.
+The Students' Union may not organise elections for Representatives on Continuing Personal and Professional Development programmes.
+If there are no SGSU-elected reps, the responsibility for ensuring that students are able to participate effectively in Course Committee and Student-Staff Committee meetings rests with the teaching teams.
+In these instances, the teaching team will need to encourage students to elect or select those students that they would wish to represent them.
 Where this is the case, the names of the student/year representatives may be made available to the Students' Union for information on request. - 12.
 Representatives on part-time programmes might find it difficult to find time to commit to the role.
-Students can be consulted about the arrangements that they might find helpful, such as flexibility in the timing and conduct of meetings.
-Typically, Course Committee meetings will be held on the day on which teaching takes place so that students are able to attend. - 13.
-It may not be feasible for distance learning programmes to arrange Course Committees where students and staff are present.
+Students can be consulted about the arrangements that they might find helpful,

+- such as flexibility in the timing and conduct of meetings.
+Typically, Course Committee and Student-Staff Committee meetings will be held on the day on which teaching takes place so that students are able to attend. - 13.
+It may not be feasible for distance learning programmes to arrange Course Committees or Student-Staff Committees where students and staff are present.
 This type of programme should define and publish arrangements, based for example on the use of discussion boards and other electronic media.